billiesumera/POLI-179/README.md

 # Next Steps
 - Run a gender classification model to see if there is a gender bias when you search up each profession through Online Images.
 - Compare the results from the model with results from our word embeddings.
+- We are plannning to use the FairFace model below, but are having challenges printing the outputs

 ## FairFace Prediction
 - Step 1: Clone the Repository